graysonarts/axum-sqlx-postgres-starter/README.md

 # {{ project-name }}

-An opinionated starter project for axum with sqlx, postgres, tinyid, anyhow, tracing output, and EnvConfig for loading configuration.
+An opinionated starter project for axum with sqlx, postgres, nanoid, anyhow, tracing output, and EnvConfig for loading configuration.

 The structure of the source: